melizalab/quickspikes/README.rst

 .. |DOI| image:: https://zenodo.org/badge/DOI/10.5281/zenodo.1246809.svg
    :target: https://doi.org/10.5281/zenodo.1246809

-This is a very basic but very fast window discriminator for detecting and extracting spikes in a time series.
-It was developed for analyzing extracellular neural recordings, but also works with intracellular data and probably many other kinds of time series.
+This is a very basic but fast window discriminator for detecting and extracting spikes in a time series.
+It was developed for analyzing extracellular neural recordings, but also works with intracellular data and probably other kinds of time series.

 Here’s how it works: